Anomie: Synnomie

 Freda Adler coined synnomie as the opposite of anomie.
-Using Émile Durkheim's concept of social solidarity and collective consciousness, Adler defined synnomie as "a congruence of norms to the point of harmonious accommodation."
+Using Émile Durkheim's concept of social solidarity and collective consciousness, Adler defined synnomie as "a congruence of norms to the point of harmonious accommodation".

-Adler described societies in a synnomie state as "characterized by norm conformity, cohesion, intact social controls and norm integration."
+Adler described societies in a synnomie state as "characterized by norm conformity, cohesion, intact social controls and norm integration".
 Social institutions such as the family, religion and communities, largely serve as sources of norms and social control to maintain a synnomic society.

 In culture

 In Albert Camus's existentialist novel The Stranger, Meursault—the bored, alienated protagonist—struggles to construct an individual system of values as he responds to the disappearance of the old.
 He exists largely in a state of anomie, as seen from the apathy evinced in the opening lines: "Aujourd'hui, maman est morte.
 Ou peut-être hier, je ne sais pas" ("Today mum died.
 Or maybe yesterday, I don't know").

 Fyodor Dostoyevsky expresses a similar concern about anomie in his novel The Brothers Karamazov.
 The Grand Inquisitor remarks that in the absence of God and immortal life, everything would be lawful.
 In other words, that any act becomes thinkable, that there is no moral compass, which leads to apathy and detachment.

-In The Ink Black Heart of the Cormoran Strike novels, written by J.K.
-Rowling under the pseudonym Robert Galbraith, the main antagonist goes by the online handle of "Anomie."